kostelansky17/NAOlution/README.md

  - Evolution which is genetic algorithm running real-time in V-REP created for training CNNs
  - CNN which creates used Convolutional neural networks

-## Pipenv
+## Instalation
-Virtual environment is installed by command pipenv install
+This project is written in `Python 2.7` becouse of dependecis also written in `Python 2`.
+Virtual environment is installed by command ``pipenv install`` in directory `NAOlution`.
+You need to install V-REP simulator (version 3.4 ADD LINK TO DOWNLOAD) and NAOqi (used version 2.14...
+ADDLINK TO DOWNLOAD).

 ## Project Structure
   ---scenes: used V-REP scenes